yWorks/yfiles-for-html-demos/demos/style/webgl-styles/README.md

 Every node has two labels, one using the [WebGL2DefaultLabelStyle](https://docs.yworks.com/yfileshtml/#/api/WebGL2DefaultLabelStyle) and one using the [WebGL2IconLabelStyle](https://docs.yworks.com/yfileshtml/#/api/WebGL2IconLabelStyle).

-Every row also has a an edge style with a distinct arrow type for the source and target arrows.
+Every row also has an edge style with a distinct arrow type for the source and target arrows.

 ## Things to try